echonest/echoprint-server/README.md

     tn           true neg                song correctly identified as not there fn           false neg               song there but we said it wasn't

-If an error occurs during the matching, a describing the error will be printed.
+If an error occurs during the matching, a message describing the error will be printed.
 Use the -p flag to print extra information about the scores obtained from solr when an error occurs to see how the server is choosing its winner.
-Use -1 <file> to test a single file and print its score information
+Use _-1 file_ to test a single file and print its score information

 A number of _munge_ parameters are available to bigeval.
 These parameters alter the input file before generating a fingerprint, to simulate noisy signals.
 Run bigeval.py --help to see the available options.
 These options require mpg123 and ffmpeg to be installed.